berndvos/Strm-manager/README.md

 6.  **Choose a Location**: For each export action, a window will appear asking you to choose the save location.

 You're all set!
 The files are now in your chosen folders, ready to be added to your media center library.

+## Building the Executable (.exe)

+You can package this application into a single `.exe` file for easy distribution on Windows, so users don't need to install Python or any libraries.

+1.  **Install PyInstaller**:
+    ```bash
+    py -m pip install pyinstaller
+    ```

+2.  **Build the executable**:
+    Run the following command in the project directory.
+It includes a hidden import for the encryption library to ensure it's bundled correctly.
+    ```bash
+    py -m PyInstaller --onefile --windowed --hidden-import=win32crypt --name="STRM Manager" strm_manager.py
+    ```

+3.  **Find the file**: The final `STRM Manager.exe` will be located in the `dist` folder.

 ---